-Glad hands are coupling devices used to connect the service and emergency air lines from the truck or tractor to the trailer.
+Glad hands are coupling devices used to connect the service and emergency air-lines from the truck or tractor to the trailer.
 The couplers have a rubber seal, which prevents air from escaping.
 Clean the couplers and rubber seals before a connection is made.
 When connecting the glad hands, press the two seals together with the couplers at a 90 degree angle to each other.
 A turn of the glad hand attached to the hose will join and lock the couplers.

 When coupling, make sure to couple the proper glad hands together.
 To help avoid mistakes, colors are sometimes used.
 Blue is used for the service lines and red for the emergency (supply) lines.
 Sometimes, metal tags are attached to the lines with the words "service" and "emergency" stamped on them.
-See Figure 6.6 there will be no emergency brakes, and the trailer wheels will turn freely.
-If you crossed the air lines, you could drive away but you would not have trailer brakes.
-This would be very dangerous.
-Always test the trailer brakes before driving with the hand valve or by pulling the air supply (tractor protection valve) control.
-Pull gently against them in a low gear to make sure the brakes work.
+See Figure 6.6

-If you do cross the air lines, supply air will be sent to the service line instead of going to charge the trailer air tanks.
+If you do cross the air-lines, supply air will be sent to the service line instead of going to charge the trailer air tanks.
 Air will not be available to release the trailer spring brakes (parking brakes).
-If the spring brakes do not release when you push the trailer air supply control, check the air line connections.
+If the spring brakes don't release when you push the trailer air supply control, check the air-line connections.